Disease/ Disorder

 Cognitive behavioral therapies (CBTs) are commonly employed in chronic pain conditions.
 These psychological treatments are geared towards restructuring the negative thoughts surrounding pain and modifying behaviors with the desired outcome of improved function and ability to cope with pain.

-- In FM, CBT has been shown to be more effective than controls in the improvement in pain and health-related quality of life (HRQOL) at the end of treatment and reducing negative mood and disability at long-term follow up.13
+• In FM, CBT has been shown to be more effective than controls in the improvement in pain and health-related quality of life (HRQOL) at the end of treatment and reducing negative mood and disability at long-term follow up.13 CBT is also the most cost-effective treatment for FM, but implementation in primary care would require widespread public access.24

-- Activity management training may improve FM-related pain by changing pain-related activity patterns.
-Racine et al found: (1) a reduction in avoidance behaviors was associated with improvement in psychological function; and (2), greater improvement in physical function was seen when subjects learned how to pace themselves when performing day-to-day activities.14
+• Activity management training may improve FM-related pain by changing pain-related activity patterns.
+Racine et al found: (1) a reduction in avoidance behaviors was associated with improvement in psychological function; and (2), greater improvement in physical function was seen when subjects learned how to pace themselves when performing day-to-day activities.25

-- There is insufficient evidence to recommend the use of mind and body therapies including biofeedback, mindfulness, and relaxation techniques in FM.15
+• There is insufficient evidence endorsing the use of mind and body therapies including biofeedback, mindfulness, and relaxation techniques in FM, but it can be beneficial for some and utilized as conjunctive treatment.

 Pharmacological